 • By focusing on the core message, these ads encourage quick action without unnecessary distractions.

-Where to Use Short-Formulary Refocusing on Ads
+Where to Use Short-Form Refocusing on Ads

 • Email Refocusing on: Even in email campaigns, short and sweet messages can lift click-through rates.